ifilgud/WoWClassCodexDownloader/README.md

 ## Configuration

+You can configure `AddonsPath` in `appsettings.json`.

+By default, on Windows, the app tries to discover the WoW AddOns path automatically (registry first, then Battle.net configuration files).
+If discovery is successful, that discovered path is used as the default.

+`appsettings.json` still has priority when you intentionally set a custom path.
+If the saved value is still the legacy default (`C:\Program Files (x86)\World of Warcraft\_retail_\Interface\AddOns`), the app treats it as non-custom and uses the discovered path when available.

-Open 'appsettings.json' and set 'AddonsPath' to your World of Warcraft 'AddOns' folder.
-In HMI version, you can set the path in the window without editing the file, and the path will be saved for future executions.
+In the HMI version, you can set the path in the window and it is saved for future runs.
-In CLI app, the file needs to be set manually before first run.
+In the CLI app, set `AddonsPath` in `appsettings.json` when you want to force a custom location.

 ## Usage
-Run the HMI program and set the addons path in it, and it will be remembered for next execution.
+Run the HMI program.
+The AddOns path is auto-detected when possible, and any path you set in the UI is remembered for the next execution.
-Or
-Run the CLI program a terminal:
+Or run the CLI program in a terminal:

-'ClassCodexDownloaderCli' without arguments after editing appsettings.json file to set the addons path.
+`ClassCodexDownloaderCli` (no arguments).

 The program will:
 1. Download the current ClassCodex channel configuration.